 - the WiFi password

 - where to put the garbage

 These are simple things that take a few minutes to write down and will be appreciated by your time-starved guest!

 This is the fun part: here’s where you get to add some extra shine to your guest’s stay.
 I’ve experienced some true golden nuggets of welcome information over the years, direct from the owner.
 For example:

 - The secret rock pool beach that nobody other than locals knows how to access

 - The local breakfast hang-out that serves the best pancakes

-With your experience you are bound to have a long list of questions that guests ask you.
-Oftentimes these questions come in the pre-booking stage.
-Imagine being able to send interested guests a link to your welcome book with all those FAQ’s answered?
-Your guest welcome book could help improve your conversion rate.
+With your experience you’re bound to have a long list of questions that guests ask you.
+Often, these questions come at the pre-booking stage.
+Imagine being able to send interested guests a link to your welcome book with all those FAQs answered.
+Your guest welcome book could even help improve your conversion rate.

-It’s not just upping the conversion rate; it’s also the time you save in answering those questions!
-So why not make it a priority to improve the efficiency of your booking process.
-Place all those commonly asked questions in a guest welcome book that you can share with guests before they leave their own home and even before they’ve booked?
+Plus, think of how much time you’d save in answering those questions!
+So why not make it a priority to improve the efficiency of your booking process?
+Place all those commonly asked questions in a guest welcome book that you can share with guests before they leave their own home, and even before they’ve booked.